Abbie McKay: AFL Women's career

 She signed a 2-year contract with on 10 June 2021, after it was revealed the team had conducted a mass re-signing of 13 players.

 Abbie McKay became the Carlton's sole AFLW captain in 2025.
 Her progression as a player has mirrored McKay’s exceptional development as a leader – 12 months on from stepping up as a vice captain of the side alongside Mimi Hill, who will retain the title for a third consecutive season.

 Statistics

-Updated to the end of finals week 1, 2025.
+Updated to the end of the 2025 season.